Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### name in secrets

-The `name` property is compulsory is a `secrets` block because it specifies the secret that you want to import.
-Please note that the specified secret or secrets should exist under the active organization.
+The `name` property is compulsory in a `secrets` block because it specifies the secret that you want to import.
+Please note that the specified secret or secrets must be found within the active organization.

 ### files in secrets

 You can store one or more files in a `secret`.

-You do not need any extra work for using a file that you stored in a `secret` apart from including the name of the secret that holds the file in the `secrets` list of the pipeline YAML file.
-After that the only other requirement is remembering the name of the file, which is the value you put in the `path` property when creating the `secret`.
+You do not need any extra work for using a file that you stored in a `secret`, apart from including the name of the secret that holds the file in the `secrets` list of the pipeline YAML file.
+Apart from that, the only other requirement is remembering the name of the file, which is the value you put in the `path` property when creating the `secret`.